Vishal Aditya Singh

-Early life and career
+Early life

-Early life and modelling (2009)
+Singh excelled in cricket at school and state tournaments.
+He began his career as a model, and came to Mumbai after some modelling assignments, to pursue his acting career.

-Singh excelled in playing cricket at school and state tournaments.
-He began his career as a model, and after doing some modelling assignments, he came to Mumbai for pursuing his acting career.
+Career

-Television debut and struggles (2010–2015)
+Debut and early struggles (2010–2015)

-Singh made his television acting debut in 2010 as the main lead Avdesh Thakur in Sagar Films production Jai Jai Shiv Shankar, a Bhojpuri serial on Mahuaa TV.
+Singh made his debut in 2010 as the main lead Avdesh Thakur in Sagar Films production Jai Jai Shiv Shankar, a Bhojpuri serial on Mahuaa TV.
 His first Hindi TV role was in the historical drama Chandragupta Maurya in 2011 wherein he appeared as Shashank.
 From 2012 to 2013, Singh enacted the part of Veeru in Rashmi Sharma's popular series Sasural Simar Ka on Colors TV.
-In 2014, he played a cop in the comedy Bachchan Pandey ki Toli on Dhamaal Tv.
+In 2014, he played a cop in the comedy Bachchan Pandey ki Toli on Dhamaal TV.
 In 2015, he essayed Devendra Singh Rana in mini series Time Machine on Epic TV.

-Television success (2015–2018)
+Breakthrough and success (2015–2018)

-Singh achieved a turning point in his career, in March 2015 when he was cast the role of Lakhan Thakur/Shakti Thakur in the &TV show Begusarai, opposite Shivangi Joshi.
+Singh achieved a turning point in his career when he was cast to play the dual roles of father and son Lakhan Thakur and Shakti Thakur in the &TV show Begusarai, opposite Shivangi Joshi and Veebha Anand.
 He did an episodic in 2016 for Zing's Pyaar Tune Kya Kiya.
 In June 2017, Singh appeared in the lead role of King Veerendra Pratap Singh in Ekta Kapoor's fantasy TV series Chandrakanta broadcast on Colors TV.
-Later in 2018, he was seen in Gul Khan's musical show Kullfi Kumarr Bajewala on StarPlus as Singer Tevar Singh.
+Later in 2018, he was seen in Gul Khan's musical show Kullfi Kumarr Bajewala on StarPlus as singer Tevar Singh.

-Reality shows (2019–present)
+Reality shows and further work (2019–present)

-In July 2019, Singh joined as a celebrity contestant in the 9th season of dance drama Nach Baliye with Madhurima Tuli.
-The two became the second runner-up in the show.
-Just after the finale of Nach Baliye, he entered as a wild card participant in the 13th season of game reality TV show Bigg Boss.
-He was evicted on Day 127.
+In July 2019, Singh joined as a celebrity contestant in the dance based reality show Nach Baliye 9 with Madhurima Tuli where the duo emerged as the 2nd runner-up couple.
+Just after the finale of Nach, he entered as a wild card contestant in popular controversial reality show Bigg Boss 13 where he was evicted on Day 127 ending up at 8th place.
 In 2020, Singh also featured in two music videos— Dil Mein Hindustan (related to Independence Day) and Khwabeeda (along with Madhurima Tuli).
-In May 2021, he headed to Cape Town for shooting of his next reality show, the 11th season of stunt based adventure series Fear Factor: Khatron Ke Khiladi.
+In May 2021, he headed to Cape Town for participating in the stunt based adventure series Fear Factor: Khatron Ke Khiladi 11 where he emerged as 2nd runner-up contestant.
+Since October 2023, he returned to acting with his portrayal of Dev Malik opposite Kanika Mann in Colors TV's Chand Jalne Laga.

 Personal life

-Singh met actress Madhurima Tuli on the sets of Chandrakanta in 2017 and later dated her.
+Singh met actress Madhurima Tuli on the set of Chandrakanta in 2017 and later dated her.
 They broke up after a year of dating in 2018.